Phyronnaz/VoxelDoc/voxelworldgenerator.rst

 =====================

 A *Voxel World Generator* is used to generate a world.
 Given a position, it returns the density and the material at this position.
+A position is in voxel space, and is always made of ints.
 There are 2 ways to create a world generator: through C++, and through a *Voxel Graph*.